WJCL (TV): History

 The station began operations on July 18, 1970.
 It was the fourth television station to launch in Savannah and immediately became the area's first-ever primary ABC affiliate.
 Prior to channel 22 signing on, CBS affiliate WTOC-TV (channel 11) and NBC affiliate WSAV-TV (channel 3) shared secondary affiliations with ABC.
-Originally owned by former Savannah mayor and avid amateur radio operator Julius Curtis Lewis, Jr. (whose initials provided the call sign), the station marked many "firsts".
+Originally owned by former Savannah mayor and avid amateur radio operator Julius Curtis Lewis Jr. (whose initials provided the call sign), the station marked many "firsts".
 At the time, it built the tallest broadcast tower in the market rising some 1500 ft above sea level.

 Local color news film and reel-to-reel videotape were introduced to the Savannah market by WJCL.
 It claims to have been the first station in the area to televise a live event (President Richard Nixon's Savannah visit and ride in a parade on Skidaway Road) as well as broadcasting in stereo.
-WJCL-TV and WJCL-FM (96.5 FM) were both run by Lewis Broadcasting's Executive Vice President, J. Fred Pierce, from 1972 until the television station's first sale in 1999.
-Channel 22 dropped the -TV suffix from the callsign in 1981.
+WJCL-TV and WJCL-FM (96.5 FM) were both run by Lewis Broadcasting's executive vice president, J. Fred Pierce, from 1972 until the television station's first sale in 1999.
+Channel 22 dropped the "-TV" suffix from the callsign in 1981.

 In 1982, WJCL swapped affiliations with WSAV (due to the latter's action) and became an NBC affiliate.
 In 1985, WSAV was one of several ABC affiliates nationwide unhappy with the network's weak prime time programming offerings.
-However, a mere three years later, it returned to ABC in 1985, while WSAV reverted to being an NBC affiliate full-time.
+That year, WJCL returned to ABC, while WSAV reverted to being an NBC affiliate full-time.
 When Lewis purchased the WNOK television and radio stations in Columbia, South Carolina in 1977, he quickly sold off WNOK radio (for an undisclosed price) and immediately changed the television outlet's callsign to WLTX.
 In 1982, he purchased WYEA in Columbus, Georgia from AFLAC and changed its calls to WLTZ to follow a similar call letter format used for his station in South Carolina's capitol ("LT" meaning "Lewis Television").

-In the early 1990s, Lewis sold two of his radio stations, WSTZ-FM and WSTZ-AM in Jackson, Mississippi for an undisclosed price.
+In the early 1990s, Lewis sold two of his radio stations, WSTZ-FM and WZRX in Jackson, Mississippi, for an undisclosed price.
 In 1999, Lewis Broadcasting sold WJCL to Grapevine Communications, which merged with Piedmont Television around the same time.
 In the mid-to-late 1990s, Lewis decided to divest an even larger portion of his media interests and sold four of his combined eight owned and/or previously owned radio and television stations including WJCL, WTGS, WJCL-FM, and WLTX.
 Lewis died in 2005, and on May 1, 2007, Lewis Broadcasting, by then owned by his son, Julius Curtis Lewis III, entered into an agreement with SagamoreHill Broadcasting to sell-off its last remaining television station, WLTZ.
 In 1995, WJCL became a charter UPN affiliate as a secondary basis until 1997 when former WB affiliate WUBI took over the UPN affiliation.